jeffweltman/StarsStripesAndBeer/Presentation/StarsStripsAndBeerFinal.md

 ![](StarsStripsAndBeerFinal_files/figure-html/scatter2-1.png)<!-- -->

 ## Conclusion
-We conclude that there is a corrolation between ABV and IBU value in beer; at the higher ABV levels we see the IBV levels trend higher.
-This *may not* indicate that higher levels of ABV *causes* bitterness.
-An underlying variable that affects both ABV and IBU in a similar way must be considered for later study.
+The evidence suggests that there is a positive correlation between ABV and IBU value in beer, indicated both graphically and by the 0.666 Pearson's R. As 66.6% of the variation in IBU is explained by variation in ABV, we expect to see the IBU levels trend higher as ABV increases.
+Furthermore, by including breweries from all 50 states, we have accounted for a wide variety of confounding variables.
+These include brewery location - altitude, barometric pressure, temperature, etc. - as well as the ingredients of the craft brews themselves.
+As this is an observational study, we cannot conclude that alcohol level *causes* bitterness, but the evidence of assocation merits further study.
+After thorough data analysis, we therefore conclude that alcohol content is positively associated with bitterness level within this population.